red0fireus/samba/README.md

 # samba - (servercontainers/samba) [x86 + arm]

+# Use these to gain access to root user files.
+chmod 777 -R .
+chmod 777 -R /usr/local/bin/server/drive1/media

 samba on alpine

 with timemachine, zeroconf (`avahi`) and WSD (Web Services for Devices) (`wsdd2`) support